Where I grew up, June 1st was the first day that it really felt warm enough to start wearing sandals.

 - “Don’t be a Grouch…” — Oscar the Grouch Day (June 1st)

 - “Got Milk?
-Now you will!” – World Milk Day (June 1st) If you run a bakery this is great for doing a promotion to discount or give away a carton of milk with the purchase of cookies.
+Now you will!” — World Milk Day (June 1st) If you run a bakery, this is great for doing a promotion to discount or give away a small carton or glass of milk with the purchase of cookies.
 I know I’d come in for that!